 - Ability to work in a team

 - Great observational skills

 - Ability to effectively handle graphic medical situations

 - Basic computer skills.

-In order to become a CNA, people can enroll in programs at community colleges, healthcare employment agencies, and vocational schools to learn the skills required to pass state certification exams and skill assessments.
+In order to become a CNA, you can enroll in a CNA training program, which you can find at community colleges, health care employment agencies, and vocational schools.
+These courses teach you the skills required to pass state certification exams and skill assessments.

 CNA Salary and Job Outlook

 The average annual salary for CNAs in the United States is $30,720, with an average hourly rate of $14.77, according to the U.S. Bureau of Labor Statistics (BLS).